josephbulger/josephbulger/blog/from-scratch/permissions.md

 ## Policies

-Now that we have our admin permission set, we have to actually give it an admin policy that our groups can then use.
+Now that we have our admin permission set, we have to actually give it an admin policy.

 ```typescript
 new SsoadminManagedPolicyAttachment(scope, `${name}-admin-policy`, {